Killing a Vortex: Introduction

-Little in 1972 treated Pólya's problem by giving a complete combinatorial condition of when a bipartite graph is Pfaffian.
+In 1972, Little treated Pólya's problem by giving a \textsl{complete} combinatorial characterization of Pfaffian bipartite graphs.
 Later, McCuaig, Robertson, Seymour, and Thomas gave a structural characterization of Little's condition that permitted the design of a polynomial algorithm checking whether a bipartite graph is Pfaffian \cite{RobertsonST99perma,McCuaigRST97perma}.
 This immediately implied a polynomial algorithm for $\mbox{\textsc{\#Perfect Matching}}$ on Pfaffian bipartite graphs.
 On the negative side (motivated by the permanent vs determinant problem) Valiant introduced the counting complexity class $\#P$ and proved that $\mbox{\textsc{\#Perfect Matching}}$ is $\#P$-complete~\cite{Valiant79theco}.

-See \autoref{fig_dgridtimeline} for a timeline of the known results on the $\mbox{\textsc{\#Perfect Matching}}$ problem.
+See \autoref{@desecrated} for a timeline of the known results on the $\mbox{\textsc{\#Perfect Matching}}$ problem.